denisghera/portfolio/README.md

 * **Hosting:** GitHub Pages

 ### 🚧 Status
-*In active development.* Currently staging write-ups and preparing the final layout as I await my CPTS certification review.
+*In active development.* Currently staging write-ups and preparing the final layout.